 The show has a bit of a rocky start, with a pilot that they turned into a movie, and a not very good first season.
 Unfortunately, you kinda need to watch the movie to understand the show, as it introduces a lot of the characters that you'll see throughout the show.
 One of these characters is perhaps my favorite character in the entire Star Wars franchise, and that character is none other than Ahsoka Tano.

 The show does everything that the prequels don't.
 It has good dialogue, the animation is pretty good, and you actually care about the characters.
 It manages to make the clones who we saw for like twenty seconds in the movies into these great characters who you really are invested in.
-And if you watch Revenge of the Sith after watching The Clone Wars, you actually might get emotional by the end, which is something that would not have happened without this series (granted, if the movie was actually good you'd feel like this without having to see the show, but whatever).
+It makes the tragic ending of Revenge of the Sith all the more impactful and heart wrenching.
+If you watch Revenge of the Sith after watching The Clone Wars, you'll probably get emotional by the end, which is something that would not have happened without this series (granted, if the movie was actually good you'd feel like this without having to see the show, but whatever).

 In the later seasons, the show took a lot of risks in terms of making darker, more complex, or less kid-targeted content, and I think that most of them paid off.
 Not all of them did, however.
+This is one of the least consistent shows of all time.
+It feels like the writers and creators threw a lot of things at the wall to see what stuck - some of them became the best episodes of all of television, and some of them became god-awful pieces of garbage.
 Some of the arcs are really weird, for example (minor spoiler alert) there's a scene containing Jar Jar Binks making out.
-But because of the show's unique format, if you come to an arc with senator Binks in it and you start hating existence, you can just skip that arc and you probably won't miss anything important.
+But because of the show's unique format, if you come to an arc with Senator Binks in it and you start hating existence, you can just skip that arc and you probably won't miss anything important.
 If you're way too obsessed with Star Wars and as insistent on knowing everything about it like me, however, you'll watch it anyway and want to punch the TV.
 If it's any condolences, there are some (canon) books that explain Jar Jar Binks' fate after the movies, and, well, everyone in the galaxy hates him and he lives a miserable life.
 So that's good.

-The show was canceled due to Disney's acquisition of the franchise in 2012, turning the planned eight full seasons into only six-and-a-half.
+The show was cancelled due to Disney's acquisition of the franchise in 2012, turning the planned eight full seasons into only six-and-a-half.
 In February 2020, they realized that the show they made to take its place (which is called Star Wars rebels) was not that good, and that they should have just continued with the Clone Wars.
-So, they polished and released twelve of the fifty-five canceled episodes in a seventh and final season.
-They're hit or miss, with four of them being decent, four of them being bad, and four of them being the best thing since The Empire Strikes Back.
+So, they polished and released twelve of the fifty-five cancelled episodes in a seventh and final season.
+They're hit or miss, with four of them being decent, four of them being bad, and four of them being the best episodes of the entire show.
 Some of the characters from the first arc of season seven are getting a spin-off series which will be called The Bad Batch.
-It's almost as if Disney decided to release that arc just so they could make a spinoff.
-It's almost as if they have no care for the franchise and just want money.
+It's almost as if Disney decided to release that arc just so they could make a spinoff, as if they have no care for the franchise and just want money.
 But hey, I'm not complaining (actually I kinda am).
 At least part of season seven was amazing.

 The Clone Wars, like all Star Wars movies and shows, can be streamed on Disney+.